adrawcoulson/startup/notes.md

   - Replicating Lifecycle Methods: It combines the functionality of componentDidMount, componentDidUpdate, and componentWillUnmount in class-based components.
 The effect runs after every completed render, but you can control when it runs by specifying dependencies.
   - Managing Subscription and Cleanup: useEffect returns a cleanup function, which allows you to clean up any subscriptions, event listeners, or other resources created within the effect.
 This helps prevent memory leaks and ensures proper cleanup when the component is unmounted.

+**27. What does this code do?**
+28.	export default function App() {
+29.	  return (
+30.	    <BrowserRouter>
+31.	      <Routes>
+32.	        <Route path="/" element={<Layout />}>
+33.	          <Route index element={<Home />} />
+34.	          <Route path="blogs" element={<Blogs />} />
+35.	          <Route path="contact" element={<Contact />} />
+36.	          <Route path="*" element={<NoPage />} />
+37.	        </Route>
+38.	      </Routes>
+39.	    </BrowserRouter>
+40.	  );
+  - Line 28: Defines a default export for a React functional component named App.
+  - Line 29-39: The App component returns JSX, defining the structure of the application.
+  - Line 30: Starts the routing configuration using BrowserRouter from React Router.
+This component provides the context for routing within the application.
+  - Line 31: Introduces the Routes component from React Router.
+It acts as a container for defining the routes within the application.
+  - Line 32: Begins the route configuration with a specific path '/' (the root path) and associates it with a layout component (<Layout />).
+This layout will be rendered for the root path and will contain nested routes.
+  - Line 33-36: Nested Route components within the root route.
+Each Route specifies a different path and associates it with a particular component to be rendered when that path matches.
+  - Line 33: Matches the index route ('/') within the root route and renders the <Home /> component.
+  - Line 34: Matches the path '/blogs' within the root route and renders the <Blogs /> component.
+  - Line 35: Matches the path '/contact' within the root route and renders the <Contact /> component.
+  - Line 36: Matches any other path ('*', a wildcard) within the root route and renders the <NoPage /> component.
+This is typically used for a 404 or "not found" page.
+  - Line 37 through 30 closes everything.

+**41. What role does npm play in web development?**
+  - providing a vast ecosystem of packages and tools that developers can use to build, manage, and maintain web applications.
+Here are the key roles of npm in web development:
+  - manage dependencies efficiently by maintaining a package.json file that lists all the dependencies required for a project.
+  - enables code reuse by providing a repository of open-source packages
+  - run scripts defined in the package.json file, facilitating tasks such as building, testing, linting, bundling, and deployment.
+It integrates with build tools like Webpack, Babel, and others to automate development workflows.
+  - manage package versions, allowing developers to specify version ranges or specific versions for dependencies.
+  - npm provides a command-line interface (CLI) that allows developers to perform various package-related tasks, such as installing packages, publishing packages, managing scripts, updating dependencies, and more, making development tasks easier and more efficient.

+**42. What does package.json do in a npm project?**
+  - acts as a central configuration file for an npm project, providing information about the project itself, its dependencies, scripts for automation, and other essential metadata required for managing and maintaining the project's development workflow.
+  - Metadata: It stores metadata about the project, such as the project name, version, description, author, license, repository URL, and more.
+This information helps other developers understand the project and its purpose.
+  - Dependencies and DevDependencies: It lists the project's dependencies (libraries and packages required for the application to run) and devDependencies (packages necessary for development, such as testing frameworks, build tools, etc.).
+Each dependency is listed along with its version number or version range.
+  - Scripts: It includes scripts that can be executed via npm's command-line interface (CLI).
+These scripts automate various tasks related to building, testing, running the application, and performing other development-related operations.
+For example, you might have scripts for starting the server, building the project, running tests, etc.
+  - Package Lock File: When dependencies are installed or updated, npm generates a package-lock.json file that locks down the exact version of each dependency installed.
+This ensures consistency across different environments and prevents unintentional version mismatches.
+  - Project Configuration: It can contain custom configurations specific to the project or the tools being used.
+For instance, configuration settings for ESLint, Babel, Webpack, or any other tools used in the project can be specified here.
+  - Project Initialization: package.json is often the starting point when initializing a new project.
+Running npm init command prompts you to provide details about the project, and it generates a package.json file based on the provided information.

+**43. What does the fetch function do?**
+  - make network requests and fetch resources (like JSON data, HTML files, images, etc.) from a specified URL
+  - HTTP Requests: It allows making various types of HTTP requests, such as GET, POST, PUT, DELETE, etc., by specifying the request method in the function call.
+  - Promise-Based: fetch() returns a Promise that resolves to the Response object representing the response to the request.
+This allows working with the response data using Promise-based syntax, enabling chaining of .then() and .catch() for handling success or error responses.
+  - Asynchronous and Non-Blocking: fetch() operates asynchronously, meaning it doesn’t block the execution of other code while waiting for the response.
+This is beneficial for web applications to maintain responsiveness.
+  - Headers and Request Configuration: It allows configuring the request headers, request body, credentials, and other options through the init parameter.
+This includes setting headers like Content-Type, Authorization, etc.
+  - Cross-Origin Requests: fetch() is subject to the same-origin policy, but it allows making cross-origin requests if the server permits by using CORS (Cross-Origin Resource Sharing).
+CORS headers need to be set on the server to allow requests from different origins.

+**44. What does node.js do?**
+  - Server-Side Execution: Node.js allows developers to execute JavaScript code on the server, enabling the creation of web servers and backend services using JavaScript.
+It facilitates server-side rendering, handling HTTP requests, and building APIs.
+  - Asynchronous, Non-Blocking I/O: Node.js is designed around an event-driven, non-blocking I/O model, allowing it to handle a large number of concurrent connections efficiently.
+This makes it suitable for building real-time applications like chat applications, gaming servers, and streaming applications.
+  - NPM (Node Package Manager): Node.js comes with npm, a robust package manager that hosts a vast ecosystem of open-source libraries and modules.
+Developers can leverage npm to easily install, manage, and share reusable code packages, making development faster and more efficient.
+  - Microservices and APIs: Node.js is well-suited for building microservices and RESTful APIs.
+Its lightweight and event-driven architecture make it ideal for handling multiple small services or API endpoints efficiently.
+  - Full-Stack JavaScript Development: Node.js promotes full-stack JavaScript development by using JavaScript on both the client (browser) and server sides.
+This unification streamlines the development process and allows for code reuse between frontend and backend.
+  - Real-Time Applications: It excels in building real-time applications that require constant communication between the client and server, such as chat applications, online gaming, collaboration tools, and streaming platforms.
+  - Community and Ecosystem: Node.js has a vibrant and active community that continuously contributes to its growth.
+The ecosystem around Node.js includes a wide range of frameworks, tools, and modules to support various development needs.

+**45. What does Vite do?**
+  - Vite is a build tool for modern web development that aims to enhance the development experience by providing a faster and more efficient development server and build process.
+It's specifically designed for building web applications using modern JavaScript frameworks like Vue.js, React, and Svelte.
+  - Lightning-Fast Development Server: Vite offers an extremely fast development server that leverages native ES modules (ESM) to serve code directly to the browser without bundling during development.
+This significantly reduces cold-start build times and speeds up the development workflow.
+  - ESM (ES Modules) Support: Vite takes advantage of native ES modules, allowing for direct importing of ES module dependencies in the browser.
+It supports the use of import and export statements, promoting a more modular code structure.
+  - Hot Module Replacement (HMR): Vite provides HMR out of the box, enabling developers to see instant updates in the browser as they edit their code.
+Changes made to components or modules are reflected in the browser without requiring a full page refresh, improving developer productivity.
+  - Optimized Production Build: For production builds, Vite optimizes the output by bundling the code for better performance.
+It uses Rollup behind the scenes to generate optimized, production-ready bundles with minimal overhead.
+  - Framework-Agnostic: While Vite was initially designed for Vue.js, it has evolved to support other frameworks like React, Preact, and Svelte.
+It provides seamless development experiences for these frameworks while maintaining its performance benefits.
+  - Plugin-Based Architecture: Vite's architecture is based on a plugin system, allowing developers to extend and customize its functionality.
+This enables integration with various tools, preprocessors, and custom workflows.
+  - Modern Development Workflow: Vite encourages the use of modern web development features like TypeScript, JSX, CSS preprocessors (like SCSS, Less), and bundling optimizations without complex configuration setups.